 STEWART, Charles.
 Lisburn, Antrim 1764 — Bath 19.4.1837.
 British Colonial Officer and Oriental Scholar in India.
 Son of Captain Poyntz St., in 1781 joined E.I.C.’s army as cadet.
+Served in Upper India and Rohilkhand.
 From 1800-06 taught Persian at Fort William College.
 In 1805 the College sent him to Mysore to catalogue Tipu’s library.
 Returned to the U.K. in 1806 and became Professor of Oriental Languages (Arabic, Persian and Hindustani) at Haileybury 1807-27.
 In 1808 retired from army as Major.
 Twice married, with Amelia Gordon and Anne Reid (née Holland), no children.

-His History he began with Muslim period, but expressed his hope that more information about earlier times will be discovered.
+His History Srewart began with Muslim period, but expressed his hope that more information about earlier times will be discovered.

 Publications: Edited with Moolvey Hussein: The Anvari Soohyly of Hussein Vaiz Kashify.
 Calcutta 1804; alone An Introduction to the Anvari Soohyly of Hussein Vāiz Kāshify.
 4+29+6+42+32 p.
 L. 1821 (with text).

 – A descriptive catalogue of the Oriental library of the late Tippoo Sultan of Mysore.
 To which are prefixed, Memoirs of Hyder Ali Khan, and his son Tippoo Sultan.
 8+94+364 p.
 Cambridge 1809.